1. In South Korea, justice has vanished from the law,

 And yet, these absurd, disgraceful verdicts keep coming without change.

-Video Summary A bus driver was fired by the bus company for allegedly embezzling 800 won (about $0.60).
+A bus driver was fired by the bus company for allegedly embezzling 800 won (about $0.60).

 The driver filed a lawsuit, claiming the dismissal was unfair.